Why Mental Health Still Matters — Now at the Federal Level

-Mental health has never been more critical.
-The demand for accessible and effective mental health services continues to grow, yet systemic barriers persist.
-With the Ontario election approaching, we have a unique opportunity to raise awareness and advocate for changes that will benefit both mental health professionals and the individuals and communities they serve.
+The demand for accessible and effective mental health services continues to grow, but systemic barriers persist.
+The federal election offers another pivotal moment to raise awareness and advocate for changes that support the well-being of our clients, our communities, and our profession.

 Election Resources & Links